Mount Baker National Recreation Area: Environment

 The Mount Baker National Recreation Area is located in a rich and dense environment.
 Rivers and streams run within the area due to runoff from alpine glaciers.
 Cottonwood, redwood, Douglas fir, pacific silver fir, mountain hemlock and western hemlocks are also commonly found growing here along with many other species of trees.

-Mount Baker is a volcano and due to this, the soil can add nutrients to grow vegetation.
-Although Mount Baker is an active volcano, 6700 years ago was the last time there was an eruption of new lava.
-There had been hydro-thermal explosions and collapses between the years of 1840 and 1880.
+Although Mount Baker is an active volcano, the last eruption with new lava was 6700 years ago.
+There were hydro-thermal explosions and collapses between the years of 1840 and 1880.
 Lahars occurred because of these events.
 Although it is unclear when, Mount Baker will erupt again in the future.